haryunio/LibraryLight/LibraryLight API document.md

       3. `db.Libraries.updateOne({libraryID: (the library ID), "userCodes.$.userCode": (the user code)}, {$set: {"userCodes.$.permission": (the permissions)}})`.
 If the returned is not `{"modifiedCount": 1}`, returns `{"success": false, "reason": "The user code does not exist."}`.
     - Returns

-  - **To delete a specific user code for an administrator's library** :x:
+  - **To delete a specific user-code for an administrator's library** :x:
     - Request
       - POST
       - `/API/administrator/deleteUserCode` or `/API/admin/deleteUserCode`
     - Parameters
-      - userCode: a user code, to delete, for the administrator's library.
+      - userCode: a user-code, to delete, for the administrator's library.
     - Behavior
       1. Validates the inputs.
       2. Gets the library ID: `db.Accounts.findOne({ID: request.session.loggedInAs}, {information: 1}).information.libraryID`.